 An ultrasound scan is a painless test that uses sound waves to create images of organs and structures inside your body.
 It is a very commonly used test.
-As it uses sound waves and not radiation, it is thought to be very safe.
+As it uses sound waves it is thought to be very safe.
 Doppler and duplex scans are used to visualise blood or fluids flowing through the body.

 Note: the information below is a general guide only.
 The arrangements, and the way tests are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.